April 17, 2019

 It’s been such a huge challenge to me until I discovered a method that diametrically smoothed this struggle.
 I find it the most powerful technique in the developers’ job.
 But it’s not limited to software development.
 You can apply it to practically any technical or business domain, especially those that are large, complex, or both.
 We used it to reevaluate...the HR onboarding process.
 Interested?

-Let me introduce you the Event Storming technique.
+Let me introduce you to the Event Storming technique.

 Event storming is a very easy technique for discovering how our domain or process works under the hood.
 It’s based on a collaborative exploration involving both developers and non-technical users in exploring complex business domains.
 With the help of workshop-style technique, sticky notes and one willing group, you can reveal your business processes more efficiently and enjoyably.